Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 Choose the account type

-Then, you will have to select whether you want a cash or margin account.
-You should be unlikely to use leverage with your children’s money, so you probably want to use a cash account here.
+Then, you must select whether you want a cash or margin account.
+It would be best if you were unlikely to use leverage with your children’s money, so you probably want to use a cash account here.

 After this, you will have to choose which permissions you want.
-These permissions will decide what you can access on the stock market.
+These permissions will decide which stock exchange you can access.
 This will be the same as your main account and should be fine already.

 Then, you will have to check all the agreements and review all the information you have entered.
-Once you check that this information is correct, you can sign with your name and finish the application.
+Once you verify this information is correct, you can sign with your name and finish the application.

 Then, this will be up to the approval team to approve or deny your account.
 I honestly do not know what criteria they are using to do so.
-In my case, it took one working day to get the new account approved.
+In my case, getting the new account approved took one working day.

 Finalize the new account

-Once IB has approved your new account, you can view both accounts in Interactive Brokers’ web interfaces.
+Once IB approves your new account, you can view both in Interactive Brokers’ web interfaces.
 For instance, when you view your portfolio, you can choose between your accounts.

 You need to wire money directly to the new account at least once.
 After this, you can do internal transfers between your accounts.
 The first deposit is to validate the newly created account.

-Once the first deposit is validated, you will get access to the new internal funds transfer feature in Interactive Brokers.
-With that feature, you cant transfer funds from one account to the other.
+Once the first deposit is validated, you can access the new internal funds transfer feature in Interactive Brokers.
+With that feature, you can transfer funds from one account to another.
 And you can also transfer positions from account to account.

 The new option for internal funds transfers